Invite friends and family to read the obituary and add memories.

 Three sisters preceded her in death: Joanne, Marilyn (Anne) and Dorothy,

 One of her happiest days was Adolph’s return to Chicago on July 4, 1945 after the allied victory against fascism in Europe, followed by their wedding on July 14 at Grace Evangelical Lutheran Church.
 Since the war in the Pacific continued, and her now husband remained enlisted, she joined him in Tampa, Florida where he was based.
-After the end of the war in 1945 and his discharge, they returned to Chicago where because of the housing shortage, they lived in remade army barracks while Adolph worked for Eastman Kodak.
+After the end of the war in 1945 and his discharge, they returned to Chicago where, because of the housing shortage, they lived in remade army barracks while Adolph worked for Eastman Kodak.
 He built a house for them and they moved to Berrien County Michigan near his parents.
-After commutes to Chicago for his work, they operated photographic studios until 1974 when they moved to Brigand’s Bay on Hatteras Island, NC.
-There in Frisco, Doris had a bakery, called The Gingerbread House, until 1989.
+After commutes to Chicago for his work, they operated photographic studios until 1974.
+They then moved to Brigand’s Bay on Hatteras Island, NC.
+There, in Frisco, Doris had a bakery, called The Gingerbread House until 1989.

-Children: Laura Jane Caruso-Kofoid (Eric) of Woodland, CA. Carlos William Caruso, (Cindy) of Graham, NC and Janet (Jeannette) Cwiak who preceded her in death in May of 2025 (Aloysius) of Manitowoc, WI.
-Grandchildren: Carlo Caruso (CarrieAnne), Adrienne Cwiak(Jane), Timothy Grannan (Kristin), Mario Caruso (Monika), Lydia Brouwer (Jam) and Alicindra Broughton (Steven), Aelric Kofoid.
-Great grandchildren: Adela Marie Broughton, Nina Sorio Caruso, Hannah Brouwer Brooks (Logan) and Lincoln Brouwer, Sabine and Simone Spinnelli Caruso and Great great grandchild Bodie Brooks, born on Doris’ March 30, 2025 birthday.
+Children: Laura Jane Caruso-Kofoid (Eric) of Woodland, CA, Carlos William Caruso (Cindy) of Graham, NC, and Janet (Jeannette) Cwiak (Aloysius) of Manitowoc, WI, who preceded her in death May, 2025.
+Grandchildren: Carlo Caruso (CarrieAnne), Adrienne Cwiak(Jane), Timothy Grannan (Kristin), Mario Caruso (Monika), Lydia Brouwer (Jamal), and Alicindra Broughton (Steven), and Aelric Kofoid.
+Great grandchildren: Adela Marie Broughton, Nina Sorio Caruso, Hannah Marie Brooks (Logan), Lincoln Brouwer, Sabine Spinnelli Caruso, and and Simone Spinnelli Caruso.
+Great great grandchild: Bodie Brooks, born on Doris’ birthdate, March 30.
 Gratitude to her friend Daphne Barnes, more than an angel.

 She touched many lives and had the persistence of a Chicago Cubs fan, a loyalty she bequeathed to all of the family.
 Opening Day was marked on her calendar.

-Her ashes will be interned with her husband’s on March 30 at Pine Hill Cemetery.
+Her ashes will be interred with her husband’s on March 30 at Pine Hill Cemetery.
 A mass of Christian Burial is planned for April 19 at Blessed Sacrament.
-Family will have a grave side memorial at a later time when we can gather together to give thanks for her many gifts.
+Family will have a grave side memorial at a later date when they can gather together to give thanks for her many gifts.

 This site is protected by reCAPTCHA and the